How Does American Airlines Make its Money?

 American Airlines (AAL) Financial Summary

-American Airlines (AAL) is an airlines company that generated $54,200 in total revenue in fiscal year 2024.
-Revenue grew 1.9% year-over-year.
-The company earned $1,200 in net income, making it profitable.
+American Airlines (AAL) is the world’s largest airline, generating $54.2B in total revenue in fiscal year 2024, growing 1.9% year-over-year.
+The company earned $1.2B in net income while carrying over $30B in debt — the most of any U.S. airline.
 For a deeper look at American Airlines’ revenue breakdown, business segments, and financial performance, review the detailed analysis above.